samruddhitiwari/MineSweeper-python/README.md

 Known Issues
 Currently, this implementation works on Windows systems due to the usage of ctypes.windll.user32.MessageBoxW for displaying message boxes.
 For other platforms, adjustments may be needed.
 Credits
-This Minesweeper game is created by [Your Name].
+This Minesweeper game is created by Samruddhi Tiwari.

 License
 This project is licensed under the MIT License.